Over the Atlantic Ocean in a suit – Stanisław Skarżyński

 Another Polish loss during the third ´Thousand-bomber-raid´ – Vickers Wellington B Mk.
 IV (Z1479, GR-A) of No. 301 (Polish) Squadron RAF, lying on the shore off Dornumergrode, Germany (© IWM HU 8237)

 Nowadays, the remembrance about the brave pilot is still alive in Poland.
-Skarżyński is the patron of Aeroclub in Włocławek, was a patron of the 13th Airlift Regiment of the Polish Air Force (1985 – 2000), the 13th Airlift Squadron (2001 – 2010) and finally the 8th Air Transport Base in Kraków (since 2012).
-In most of Polish cities the street named after him can be found and in addition Skarżyński is also a patron of several schools, colleges and scouting teams.
+Skarżyński is the patron of Aeroclub of Włocławek, was the patron of the 13th Airlift Regiment of the Polish Air Force (1985 – 2000), the 13th Airlift Squadron (2001 – 2010) and currently of the 8th Air Transport Base in Kraków (since 2012).
+In most of the Polish cities the street named after him can be found.
+Skarżyński is also a patron of several schools, colleges and scouting teams.

 RWD-5R replica in 2013